Frequently Asked Questions

 When do I need to submit financial documents?

-Financial documentation does not need to be submitted until after acceptance.
+You do not need to submit financial documentation until after acceptance.
 You are welcome to submit your documents if you have them ready, but doing so is not required during the initial application process.

 When should I submit my academic credentials?